 Space between the joint and marginal axes

-If True, remove observations that are missing from x
+If True, remove observations that are missing from x and y.

 Axis limits to set before plotting.